 We would ask parents to hear their child read as often as possible (ideally every day), and write a comment when the book is finished in their reading record book.
 This is in addition to the internal on-going assessment and record keeping systems that we use within school.
 We expect the children to have both reading books and reading record books in school every day.
 We will usually change their reading book twice a week but this will depend on the size of the book they take home.
-We will be holding an information meeting for parents about Reading and Phonics in the first term.
+During the first term we will be sharing information for parents about how you can support your child with Reading and Phonics at home.